AmazingAmpharos/OoT-Randomizer/README.md

   * New Logic Rules option that takes movement glitches into consideration
   * Check out the Wiki for more information
 * Entrance Randomizer
-  * Randomize entrances/loading zones (additional details below in New Options)
+  * Randomize entrances/loading zones
-  * Entrances are connected bidirectionally, and only shuffled with other entrances of the same pool.
+  * Entrances are connected bidirectionally, and only shuffled with other entrances of the same pool
   * Ability to randomize entrances (loading zones) among multiple pools:
     * `Dungeons Onlys`: All Dungeons except Ganon's Castle
     * `Simple Indoors`: Dungeons; as well as Houses, Great Fairies, all Open and Hidden Grottos (including small Fairy Fountains and the Lost Woods Stage), and Graves.
     * `All Indoors`: Dungeons and Simple Indoors, as well as Link’s House, the Temple of Time, the Windmill, and Dampe’s Grave.
     * `All Indoors & Overworld Entrances`: Almost all loading zones connecting overworld areas, including Owls
-  * Deku Tree, Fire Temple, and Bottom of the Well dungeon entrances are accessible as both ages.
+  * Deku Tree, Fire Temple, and Bottom of the Well dungeon entrances are accessible as both ages
 * Starting Age Option
   * Can now start as child, adult, or random
 * Plan-domizer
   * Create a custom seed by placing items, hints and/or entrances where you want them
   * Customize starting items, item pools, active trials and Master Quest dungeons
   * Distribution files match the spoiler log JSON format
-* Cosmetics
+* Additional Customization
   * Additional Background Music Sequences can now be provided to be shuffled in
   * Fanfares randomization
   * Customizable Heart, Magic Meter, and Gauntlet colors